Privacy Notice for Clients/Agents & Suppliers/Contractors

 – be informed whether we process your Personal Data and what data is processed; – request correction of processed data, if it is incorrect or incomplete; – oppose to processing and to restrict the processing of your Personal Data for justified and legitimate reasons relating to your particular situation and only if the processing of such data is not a legal obligation for us or is not essential for the performance of our agreement; – ask for the deletion of your Personal Data, except where the law forbids deletion or if the data is essential for the performance of the agreement; – ask to receive your Personal Data in a structured commonly used and machine-readable format and to transmit such data to another party.

 As noted above, the exercising of these rights may be subject to regulatory requirements or our legitimate interests.

-You may exercise the above rights by contacting us at [email protected].
-The contact details of the Data Protection Officer at group level, who is also acting on our behalf, is Florin Marcu.
+You may exercise the above rights by contacting our Data Protection Officer at email@example.com.
 To protect your personal data and your interests, we may request additional information to identify you.